outdoor trinidad logo.gif (5127 bytes)

 Rampanalgas

-Visit a waterfall, Sea bathing, Bicycling
+Visit a waterfall, Sea bathing, Bicycling, camping, fishing

 Rampanalgas is a short distance after Balandra and not far from Matura